 While this song does fall on the typical open chords structure, the chorus will require you to play them in a staccato way.
 That is to say, after you have played the chord, you will need to mute it quickly to stop it from ringing out.
 This is easily done by simply placing your right hand over the strings to stop them from vibrating – a technique that will come in handy across many popular guitar songs!

 Click Here for tab for Die Young by Kesha

 Die Young is a great party song, not intended to challenge you, just simply provide a great backing for you to dance with.
-As such it has a very steady beat with thick, and heavy electronics combined with acoustic guitar to make that modern electro-infused style of pop.
-The song is from her second album ‘Warrior’ and did quite well commercially, although did see some drama due to its use of the term ‘die young’ which was considered taboo after the Sandy Hook Elementary School shootings of 2012.
+As such, it has a very steady beat with thick, heavy electronics combined with acoustic guitar to make that modern electro-infused style of pop.
+The song is from her second album Warrior and did quite well commercially, although it was criticized for its use of the term ‘die young’ which was considered taboo after the Sandy Hook Elementary School shootings of 2012.

-For this song, you’ll be using big, bombastic 6 string open barred chords.
-No need for subtlety or dynamics here just hit the chords loudly and proudly.
+You’ll be using big, bombastic 6-string open barred chords.
+No need for subtlety or dynamics here, just hit the chords loudly and proudly.
 The energy here is just as important as the notes you hit.

 Truly, Madly, Deeply by Savage Garden

 Click Here for tab for Truly, Madly, Deeply by Savage Garden

 It’s with pleasure that we present some classic ’90s pop here from the Australian pop duo Savage Garden.
 This is one of their most successful singles ever, featuring a chorus that really makes you want to sing along with it.
 Taken from their debut album, this track saw them achieve immediate commercial success, winning an Aria award on its way to becoming the highest-selling single of that year.